serval/serval-mesh/README.md

 ## Discovery

-queuey-queue advertises itself over mDNS under the namespace `_queueyqueue._tcp.local.`.
+queuey-queue advertises itself over mDNS under the namespace `_serval:queue._tcp.local.`.
 Its properties include an `http_port` field telling consumers how to talk to it.

 ## Error handling and retries